mosaiqone/user_guide_utils/README.md

 # Create App binary from container image
 ## Usage
+1. Copy the file where you want to get the app binary
+2. Call the script and follow the guide

 ## Lesson learned
 The execution policy of your computer might not allow running unsigned Powershell scripts because of security concerns.